foxcpp/maddy/README.md

 ## Quick start

-*Note*: explaination below is short and assumes that you already have base ideas about how email works.
+*Note*: explaination below is short and assumes that you already have basic ideas about how email works.
 If you are not sure, Project Wiki contains a [more detailed tutorial](https://github.com/foxcpp/maddy/wiki/Setting-up-a-mail-server-with-maddy).

 1. Install maddy and maddyctl (see above)